HarshPatel5940/hermit/README.md

     Copy the `.env.example` file to `.env`.
 The default values are configured to work with the `docker-compose.yml` file and do not need to be changed for local development.

 3.  **First-Time Setup:**
-    This command starts all backend services (Postgres, MinIO, ChromaDB, Ollama) and runs the database migrations.
+    This command starts all backend services (Postgres, Garage, ChromaDB, Redis, Ollama) and runs the database migrations.
     ```sh
     make setup
+    ```

+    **Note:** If you pull the latest changes, run migrations to update your database schema:
+    ```sh
+    make migrate-up
     ```

 4.  **Pull Ollama Models:**